avinashganguri/crimesearch-1/index.md

 [Crime Search Assistant](https://www.crimesearch.online/) is a web based project which aims in helping a crime to be solved in a faster and simpler way.

-• A web-based project which displays the criminal records according to the type of crime in a particular location.<br>
+• It displays the criminal records according to the type of crime in a particular location.

 • Only an eligible police officer/detective can register and view the details of a criminal data which can be a quick reference in solving a crime.

+• A user other than an official can use the search module for awareness by viewing crime related articles.

 ### Markdown